Maintain a prosperous medical office with one of the best medical office administration degrees.

 Wake Technical Community College

 Wake Technical Community College offers the best Associate of Applied Science in medical office professional program in the country.
-The program design shows that the faculty have a clear understanding of the field and the skills required to prosper in it.
-And with the program’s affordability and the option of online classes, there’s nothing not to love about Wake Tech.
+The program design shows that the faculty has a clear understanding of the field and the skills required to prosper in it.
+With the program’s affordability and the option of online classes, there’s nothing not to love about Wake Tech.

 Upon graduation, students can apply for medical secretary jobs in dentist offices, outpatient care centers, physician offices, and everywhere in between.
 Additionally, they’ll have the skills required to pass industry-recognized certification exams like the Billing and Coding Specialist.
 Whether you live in North Carolina or you want to enroll online, Wake Tech is your best choice.